pikulak/pyYourAdmin/README.md

-# What I want to learn
+# What I want to learn?
  * AJAX requests via JS
  * user flow in ReactJS
  * rendering flow in ReactJS